Eibozhenko-Mikhail/gasp/README.md

 This page is dedicated to implementation of "**Generalized Adaptive Skill Prior Meta-Reinforcement Learning**" algorithm in the context of final Master Thesis for chair of Robotics, Artificial Intelligence and Real-time Systems at TUM School of Computation, Information and Technology authored by Mikhail Eibozhenko.

-## Acknowledges
+## Acknowledgements

-The proposed solution is based on two frameworks, refer to pages of algorithms mentioned below for more information:
+The proposed solution is based on two frameworks.
+Refer to the pages of the algorithms mentioned below for more information.
 - [SPiRL](https://github.com/clvrai/spirl) - Skill-Prior framework for Reinforcement Learning acceleration
 - [DIVA](https://github.com/Ghiara/DIVA) - VAE-based non-parametric Latent space clustering